As a player, you are bound by the regulations of the Football Association with regard to discipline.

 - continuing on-field misconduct

-From the commencement of the 2012/13 season, all football will use the Match Based Discipline (MBD) system.
+From the commencement of the 2012/13 season, all football began using the Match Based Discipline (MBD) system.
 Football is seperated into the following categories for sanctioning:

 A standard automatic sanction, which relates to on-field offences, will affect any one of these categories and will be from that type of football only.
 Misconduct sanctions will mean that a participant is suspended from ALL football, regardless of category.

-All standard automatic sanctions will commence 21 days after the offence took place, regardless of submission of a referees report.
+From July 1st 2013, all standard automatic sanctions will commence 14 days after the offence occurred, regardless of submission of a referees report.
 It will therefore be the responsibility of each club to chase missing documents.

-Guidance on the Match Based System can be found by clicking on the related link at the foot of this page.
+Guidance on the Match Based System can be found by within the FA DISCIPLINE HANDBOOK 2013/14